smart-city-software-platform/docs/architecture/Architecture.md

-# Smart City Platform Architecture
+# InterSCity Platform Architecture

-This page presents an overview of the microservice architecture provided by the Smart City Software Platform.
+This page presents an overview of the microservice architecture provided by the InterSCity Platform.

 ## Summary